Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/worldgen.md

 ## Baby Boulders

+Creates a `tfc:baby_boulder` configured feature and matching placed feature

+{: #baby-boulder-signature }

 ### Method Signature

 ```js
 event.babyBoulder(name: String, states: BoulderState[], placement: Consumer<PlacedFeatureProperties>)
 ```

-- 1st argument: A string, the name of the configured feature, if no namespace is set, defaults to `kubejs_tfc`
+- 1st argument: A string, the name of the configured feature; if no namespace is set, defaults to `kubejs_tfc`
 - 2nd argument: A list of [boulder states](#boulder-state) that define the blocks the baby boulder is made up of per rock
 - 3rd argument: A [feature placement consumer](#feature-placement)

+{: #baby-boulder-example }

 ### Example